 In our first section, we're going to spotlight entry-level sound bar options, covering prices under $300.
 Though these models don't carry all the bells and whistles that come with more expensive models, they all sound worlds better than your crappy TV speakers.

-VIZIO SB2820n-E0 Sound bar Home Speaker ($70.99) - About as basic as they come, this 28" model might not include a subwoofer or advanced audio features, but it provides a simple, inexpensive 2-channel alternative to integrated TV speakers.
-The sound bar is rated for 95 dB with less than 1% Total Harmonic Distortion and a frequency response of 70 Hz - 19 KHz, and offers Dolby Digital playback and DTS sound enhancement through a digital optical connection.
+VIZIO SB3220n-F6 32" 2.0 Channel Sound Bar ($89.99) - About as basic as they come, this Amazon exclusive 32" model might not include a subwoofer, but it provides a simple, inexpensive 2-channel alternative to integrated TV speakers.
+The sound bar is rated for 97 dB with less than 1% Total Harmonic Distortion, and offers Dolby Digital playback through a digital optical connection and DTS Virtual:X for simulated surround and overhead sound.
 And though HDMI and Wi-Fi are not included, the device does support Bluetooth streaming.

 Polk Command Sound Bar with Amazon Alexa Voice Control ($299.99) - Offering added convenience, this sound bar model actually features built-in far-field microphones atop the device, enabling integrated Amazon Alexa support.
 With the Polk Connect Skill, users can control the speaker's master volume, mute, bass, sound modes, and source selection through voice commands.
 Likewise, customers can also ask Alexa to play music, control compatible smart home devices, provide news and weather, set alarms, read audiobooks from Audible, control a connected Amazon Fire TV, and more.
 The sound bar system incorporates two 1.25 x 3.25-inch full-range drivers, two 1-inch tweeters, and a ported, wireless 6.5-inch subwoofer.
 Connectivity options include dual HDMI 2.0b inputs with 4K Dolby Vision HDR passthrough, an optical input, an HDMI ARC out, a USB port, Wi-Fi, and Bluetooth.
 Finally, Dolby and DTS audio decoding are offered as well.

-With this section, we're going to kick things up a notch with a few more robust sound bar options geared toward customers looking for beefier performance or more convenient design features, including Dolby Atmos/DTS:X support on select models -- all while still coming in under $900.
+With this section, we're going to kick things up a notch with a few more robust sound bar options geared toward customers looking for beefier performance or more convenient design features, including Dolby Atmos support -- all while still coming in under $900.

-In our final tier, we've put together a collection of premium $1,000-plus sound bar models, offering the most advanced performance features, including units with virtual surround sound modes and more robust immersive audio support.
+In our final tier, we've put together a collection of premium $1,000-plus sound bar models, offering the most advanced performance features, including units with expanded immersive audio support.

-Yamaha YSP-5600 Music Cast Sound Bar with Dolby Atmos & DTS:X ($1299.95, full review here) - As one of the few upward-firing sound bar models with Dolby Atmos and DTS:X support, the YSP-5600 has all of your immersive audio needs covered.
-Though the system sadly does not include a subwoofer, the unit boasts 7.1.2-channel support with a 32-speaker array for 7-channel sound, two six-speaker arrays for overhead channels, and two woofers.
+Yamaha YSP-5600 Music Cast Sound Bar with Dolby Atmos & DTS:X ($1,599, full review here) - Packed with Dolby Atmos and DTS:X support, the YSP-5600 has all of your immersive audio needs covered from a single unit system.
+Though the package sadly does not include a subwoofer, the unit boasts 7.1.2-channel support with a 32-speaker array for 7-channel sound, two six-speaker arrays for overhead channels, and two woofers.
 Finally, the system supports Yamaha's robust MusicCast wireless multi-room audio system with Bluetooth and Wi-Fi support, along with HDCP 2.2 compliant HDMI inputs with 4K pass-through.

 So, there you have it.
 Those are current top choices for sound bars in every budget category.
 What do you think about our selection?
 Do you have any other sound bar suggestions for each price tier?
 Let us know in the forums!